matloff/fastStat/README.md

 equal to that of the sampled population.
 If, say 22.8% of people in this population are taller than 70 inches, then P(X<sub>i</sub> > 70) = 0.228.

+## <a name="normal">Lesson 2:  The Role of Normal (Gaussian) and Other Parametric Distribution Families</a>

+In the last lesson, we talked about the distribution of X in the population.
+Although the population is finite (more on this below) and thus X is a discrete random variable, one often models X as continuous, with its distribution being in the normal family.

+Why do this?

+* Histograms of X in many applications do look rather bell-shaped.
+This may in turn be due to the Central Limit Theorem (CLT).
+The CLT says that sums are approximately normal, and in the human height case, one can think of the body as consisting of chunks whose heights sum to the height of the person.
+(The CLT assumes i.i.d. summands, and the chunks here would be neither independent nor indentically distributed, but there are non-i.i.d. versions of the CLT.)

+* The early developers of statistics had no computers, and it turns out that the normal distribution family is quite mathematically tractable, thus amenable to closed-form "exact" solutions.

+* It is often the case in math that discrete quantities are approximated by continuous ones.

+* A normal distribution is determined by two parameters, the mean and variance of the distribution.
+Without that assumption, we have many parameters, essentially infinitely many.
+Let F<sub>X</sub> be the cdf of X, i.e. F<sub>X</sub>(t) = P(X &le; t).
+Well, there are infinitely many possible values for t.

+Another popular model is the exponential distribution family.
+You probably learned in your probability course that it is "memoryless," which makes it a suitable model in some applications.

+## <a name="normal">Lesson 3:  Conceptual Populations</a>

+In the opinion poll example, it is clear as to which population is sampled.
+In many applications, the issue is more conceptual.
+If for instance we run a clinical trial with 100 diabetic patients, we might think of them as having been sampled from the population of all diabetics, even though we did not actually select the patients in our sample, whether randomly or otherwise.

+## <a name="stderr">Lesson 4:  Standard Errors</a>

 ## LICENSING